docpad/docpad/README.md

 # DocPad: It's Like Jekyll.

-DocPad (like Jekyll) is a static website generator, unlike Jekyll it is written in Node.js and allows the templating engine access to the documents.
-This means you have the unlimited power of a CMS while having the simplicity of a notepad.
+DocPad (like Jekyll) is a static website generator, unlike Jekyll though it is written in Node.js and allows the template engine access to the documents.
+This means you have unlimited power like a CMS but the simplicity of a notepad.

 ## Huh?

-1. Say if you were to create the following website structure:
+1. Say you were to create the following website structure:

 	- myWebsite
 		- src